 Another feature that deals with secure file sharing is the option to only allow users to download and upload files using a secure connection method.
 Rather than using a browser UI through HTTPS, administrators can dictate files only be transferred using FTP over SSL, SFTP using authentication keys for login instead of usernames and passwords or through WebDAV.

 Controlling everything a user has access to, as well as how they can use files, is an essential feature to look for in a secure file management platform.

 Files are safeguarded with encryption, but also need a fastidious audit log that tracks file and site activity, including the login attempts, username, IP address, file path and time/date that a file was accessed.
-In some industries, this data must be maintained for 3, 7 and even the duration of someone’s life PLUS 7 years.
+In some industries, this data must be maintained for three, seven, and even the duration of someone’s life PLUS seven years.

 4) Updates and Maintenance

 Both maintenance and updates are an important part of choosing a file management platform.
 Without updates, your platform will depreciate not just in value but in security, with new threats appearing every day.

 SmartFile offers continuous maintenance, running antivirus scans on all files as their received.
 SmartFile updates for on-premise devices are offered quarterly and new features are being released as they’re built for cloud accounts.